tca19/programming-notes/ch03-control/ch03-notes.md

 From `<ctype.h>`, there are the functions `isspace()` and `isdigit()`.

-We can place multiple expression in the same part of a `for` loop :
+We can place multiple expressions in the same part of a `for` loop with the `,` operator :
 ```C
 #include <string.h>